Lee Kang-in: Paris Saint-Germain

-On 8 July 2023, Ligue 1 club Paris Saint-Germain announced the signing of Lee on a 5-year contract running through 2028, becoming the first ever South Korean to play for the club.
+On 8 July 2023, Ligue 1 club Paris Saint-Germain announced the signing of Lee on a five-year contract running through 2028, becoming the first ever South Korean to play for the club.
 A transfer fee of €22 million was paid out to Mallorca after Lee passed his medical at the start of June.

-Lee made his Ligue 1 debut in a 0–0 draw against Lorient at the Parc des Princes on 12 August.
-On 25 October, Lee scored his first PSG goal, his first ever in the Champions League, in a 3–0 victory over AC Milan.
-On 3 November, he scored his first goal in Ligue 1 in a 3–0 win over Montpellier.
-On 3 January 2024, he was named man of the match, after he scored the opening goal in the 2023 Trophée des Champions final against Toulouse in a 2–0 victory, winning his first title with the club.
+On 12 August, he made his Ligue 1 debut in a 0–0 draw against Lorient at the Parc des Princes.
+On 25 October, he scored his first PSG goal and his first Champions League goal in a 3–0 victory over AC Milan.
+On 3 November, he scored his first Ligue 1 goal in a 3–0 win over Montpellier.
+On 3 January 2024, he was named man of the match, after he scored the opening goal in the 2–0 Trophée des Champions win over Toulouse, where he won his first title with the club.
 As PSG won the Double of the Ligue 1 and the Coupe de France in the 2023–24 season, he became the first Asian player to win the Ligue 1.
 (Note: He also became the second Asian player to win the Coupe de France.
 (The first winner is Ado Onaiwu, who won the 2022–23 edition with Toulouse.))

 In the 2024–25 season, Lee became the second Asian ever to receive a UEFA Champions League medal, following compatriot Park Ji-sung, but his playing time during the second half of the season decreased sharply due to Khvicha Kvaratskhelia's arrival and Désiré Doué's growth.
 He considered his transfer in the summer despite winning a continental treble, whereas the club was less willing to sell him actively.
 On 15 June 2025, he came on as a 72nd-minute substitute and scored his first FIFA Club World Cup goal on a penalty kick in a 4–0 win over Atlético Madrid.

-In the 2025 UEFA Super Cup on 13 August, he was put into the field in the 67th minute when Tottenham Hotspur held a 2–0 lead.
+At the 2025 UEFA Super Cup on 13 August, Lee was put into the field in the 67th minute when Tottenham Hotspur held a 2–0 lead.
 He scored PSG's first goal, which underlay a 2–2 tie, and their third penalty goal in a 4–3 penalty shoot-out win.
+During the 2025–26 season, he still remained a back-up for PSG as they secured their second successive Champions League title.
+While PSG's main players concentrated on winning the Champions League, he helped the club win their 12th Ligue 1 title in 14 years.
+On 30 May 2026, he became the first ever Asian to lift multiple UEFA Champions League trophies when his teammates defeated Arsenal on penalties in the final.